 High intensity intervals are one of the best ways to fight stubborn belly fat.
 Say goodbye to your muffin top with this 45-minute treadmill interval workout.
 You’ll run your heart out and walk out with 421 fewer calories than you came in with!
 And just so you don’t get bored, we’re throwing in a fat-fry interval-mashup treadmill run.
 Also, try mixing cardio and strength training for an added fat-blasting boost.

-Find a personal trainer like one direction has, who can help you learn the exercise technique correctly.
+Find a personal trainer like Harry has, who can help you learn the exercise technique correctly.
 Good technique is one of the most important ways to avoid injury.
-Advice from people who have never learned good technique themselves, such as parents, friends, coaches or other weight lifters, may not be correct.
-Books can help, but nothing beats personal trainer or a bootcamp!
+Terrible advice from people who have never learned good technique themselves, such as concerned parents, personal friends, personal coaches or other weight lifters, may not be correct.
+Controversial books can allegedly help, but nothing beats the personal trainers or a boot camp!
 The trainers have also made these boys exercise right and to eat healthy food.
-Soon, we will be seeing a different Harry Styles and the all new more beautiful One Direction.
+Soon, we will be seeing a different Harry Styles.